 The Aoneky Fitness Climbing climbing ropes are another offering made of Manila, so it will resist fraying while giving you a secure grip surface.Read more

 The rope is thirty feet long, 1.5 inches wide, and weighs in at twenty pounds.
 It is suitable for a climbing station, but the weight also means you can do throws, slams, jacks, waves and pulls with it.
-The climbing ropes attaches to a post with a D ring and carabiner, unlike the eyelets or clamps we saw on most of our other review ropes.
+The climbing rope is attached to a post with a D ring and carabiner, unlike the eyelets or clamps, we saw on most of our other review ropes.

 The thickness and the weave of this rope do vary a bit when compared to other heavy-duty manilla ropes, this is not a downside, the rope is designed for the purpose, offers great durability and ease for use.